Jody1122/building-energy-analysis/README.md

-# BUILDING ENERGY ANALYSIS - THE CITY OF CALGARY
+# Building Energy Analysis - The City of Calagry

 ## Introduction